cmw2/PrivatePaaSSample/docs/create-redis.md

 2. On the overview blade find the Endpoint hostname and click the _Copy_ icon to the right of it.
 3. Open a new browser tab and navigate to the URL you just copied.
 4. Click the _Azure Redis Test_ menu item
-5. You should get a screen that shows you the Connection String it tried to use (with the password masked) and messages about trying to Connect as well as a count of the number of tables in the database.
+5. You should get a screen that shows you the Connection String it tried to use (with the password masked) and messages about trying to Connect as well reading and writing to the cache.
     1. If you don't have success, you should see error messages instead that hopefuly can guide you to where things went wrong.

 ---